Sporting stakes / rules

 Article 11.
 Protocol Ceremony

 The following riders must attend the protocol ceremony:

-the three winners of the competition.
+- the first 3 riders of the competition.

 Article 12.
 Penalties